 Maybe you want to move the bed near a wall, or turn the couch in a different direction- go for it!
 Just make sure to put it back how it was before you leave.
 Consider taking a picture of the layout before moving things, so you remember how it looked!

 Another good idea, especially if you have children or other people staying with you, is to build dividers with the furniture to make different “rooms”.
 This can help kids feel like they have their own space.

 If you do move furniture around, be prepared for the floor underneath to be less than clean!
 You can always ask the hotel staff to bring up a vacuum if you need to clean up the floors.

 Use the hotel amenities

-It’t not everyday you get to live in a hotel, so make sure to take advantage of all of the perks!
+It’s not every day you get to live in a hotel, so make sure to take advantage of all of the perks!

-If there is free breakfasts or happy hours at your hotel, make sure you go!
-Having free breakfast everyday will save you tons of money in the long run.
+If there are free breakfasts or happy hours at your hotel, make sure you go!
+Having free breakfast every day will save you tons of money in the long run.

 Thank you for reading the ultimate extended stay hotel checklist!
 We hope that this information will be helpful in your extended hotel stay!
 If you have any comments, questions, or concerns, feel free to leave a comment below!
 We would love to hear from you!